iomesh/docs/docs/cluster-operations/upgrade-cluster.md

 - Due to the limitations of the Kubernetes CRD upgrade mechanism, the IOMesh cluster upgraded to 1.0.0 from 0.11.1 cannot run on the Kubernetes cluster of version 1.25 or above.

     > _NOTE:_
-    > There might be temporary IO latency fluctuations during the IOMesh upgrade.
+    > There might be temporary I/O latency fluctuations during the upgrade.

 **Procedure**
 <!--DOCUSAURUS_CODE_TABS-->